Search Close Search

 Through predoctoral training programs such as the Innate Immunity Training Program (IITP) and Autoimmunity and Autoinflammation Training Grant Program (AATG), annual conferences and symposiums such as Innate Immunity Day, and internal funding opportunities for trainees such as RISE: The Robert W. Finberg, MD, Memorial Research Training Awards, the Program in Innate Immunity offers unique opportunities for education and training in the fields of innate immunity.

-We are committed to providing a diverse, equitable, and inclusive environment for our faculty, postdocs, students, and staff.
-We oppose discrimination in all forms and strive to educate ourselves about systemic issues by actively engaging in an ongoing dialogue and learning from all members of the program as well as the broader community.
-We believe that by doing so, we not only strive to provide an environment that is welcoming to all but that also enriches our personal and professional perspectives and approaches to our research and clinical care.
+We are committed to providing a welcoming and supportive environment for our faculty, postdocs, students, and staff.
+We accomplish this by valuing the expanded perspectives and varied demographics that make our community so strong.
+We actively engage in ongoing dialogue and learn from all members of the program as well as the broader community.
+We believe that by doing so, we not only strive to provide an environment that is welcoming to all but also enrich our personal and professional perspectives and approaches to our research and clinical care.
 Our ongoing goals include:

-- Recruiting, retaining, and advancing students, postdocs, staff, and faculty from historically underrepresented backgrounds
+• Recruiting, retaining, and advancing students, postdocs, staff, and faculty with varied experiences

-- Supporting our diverse community through seminars, journal clubs, professional development workshops, and other events
+• Supporting our community through seminars, journal clubs, professional development workshops, and other events

 Recruitment

 Prospective students: Prospective graduate students are encouraged to apply through our campus-wide Morningside Graduate School of Biomedical Sciences umbrella program.
-Please contact the Morningside Graduate School of Biomedical Sciences Admissions Office with any questions: Ariana Balayan, EdD, Assistant Dean of Admissions and Recruiting.
+Please contact the Morningside Graduate School of Biomedical Sciences Admissions Office with any questions: Erin L. Turchetta, MA, Assistant Dean of Admissions and Recruitment.